-Manipulative tactics are those used to trick people into believing something rather than to persuade people to believe something rationally.
+Manipulative tactics are those that can get people into believing something without giving any reason to think the belief is true.
 Informal fallacies are errors in reasoning that are often used as manipulative tactics, but sometimes we can use a manipulative tactic without actually committing an error in reasoning.
-Although informal fallacies are only one type of manipulative tactic, philosophers often treat them as though they were the same thing.
+Although informal fallacies are only one type of manipulative tactic, philosophers often treat all manipulative tactics as though they are fallacies.
 Just about every type of manipulative tactic has a corresponding fallacy.
 I will give examples of various manipulative tactics and corresponding fallacies.
-I hope to help make it clear that the difference between manipulative tactics and fallacies is generally not important enough to worry about.
+I hope to help make it clear that the difference between fallacies and potentially nonfallacious manipulative tactics is generally not important enough to worry about.
 Some people might defend a manipulative tactic by insisting it’s “not actually fallacious,” but that reply would usually miss the point.

 Rational argumentation is persuasion based on having good reasons to believe something made explicit, and rational arguments are generally respectful as a result.

 On the other hand manipulative tactics are generally considered to be inappropriate ways to persuade people to believe something.
 They are generally disrespectful.
 People generally use manipulative tactics to get people to believe something based on poor reasoning rather than because it’s what they should actually believe.
 A manipulative tactic is not necessarily an argument (or argument-like reasoning).
 No one has to actually tell you why you should believe something.
 Instead, it can be considered to be a “logical booby trap”—something that is likely to cause other people to think fallaciously.